🇺🇦 ARTEM, 13 YEARS OLD, Kherson → Vinnytsia, Participant of the project “Children of War: Testimonies and Analytics for International Advocacy”

 🟨 7.
 FAMILY AND HOME

-Artem lives with his mother, father, and younger sister Ksiusha.
+Artem lives with his mom, dad, and older sister Ksyusha.

 His older siblings live in other Ukrainian cities — Kyiv, Izmail, and Kherson.